-Approval Date: Review Date: File References: 14/03/004 & 04/15/004
+Procedure Reference Number: CM03.15.01PR Approval Date: 18.1.2019 Portfolio: Customer and Regional Prosperity Review Date: 18.1.2024 Branch: Governance File References: 14/03/004 & 04/15/004

-(3) The disability must be permanent or likely to be permanent.
-(4) The disability may be, but need not be, of a chronic episodic nature.
-Discloser A person who makes a disclosure in accordance with the Public Interest Disclosure Act 2010 .
+(O) The disability moved by many and an illustrate by many and at (3) The disability must be permanent or likely to be permanent.
+Discloser (4) The disability may be, but need not be, of a chronic episodic nature.
+A person who makes a disclosure in accordance with the Public Interest Disclosure Act 2010.
 Employee of an entity, includes a person engaged by the entity under a contract of service.
 Journalist a person engaged in the occupation of writing or editing material intended for publication in the print or electronic news media.
-Maladministration As defined in schedule 4 of the Public Interest Disclosure Act 2010 , maladministration is administrative action that- (a) was taken contrary to law; or (b) was unreasonable, unjust, oppressive, or improperly discriminatory; or (c) was in accordance with a rule of law or a provision of an Act or a practice that is or may be unreasonable, unjust, oppressive, or improperly discriminatory in the particular circumstances; or (d) was taken- (i) for an improper purpose; or (ii) on irrelevant grounds; or (iii) having regard to irrelevant considerations; or (e) was an action for which reasons should have been given, but were not given; or (f) was based wholly or partly on a mistake of law or fact; or (g) was wrong.
-Natural justice Natural justice, also referred to as 'procedural fairness' applies to any decision that can affect the rights, interests or expectations of individuals in a direct or immediate way.
+Maladministration As defined in schedule 4 of the Public Interest Disclosure Act 2010 , maladministration is administrative action that- (a) was taken contrary to law; or (b) was unreasonable, unjust, oppressive, or improperly discriminatory; or (c) was in accordance with a rule of law or a provision of an Act or a practice that is or may be unreasonable, unjust, oppressive, or improperly discriminatory in the particular circumstances; or (d) was taken- (i) for an improper purpose; or (ii) on irrelevant grounds; or (iii) having regard to irrelevant considerations; or (e) was an action for which reasons should have been given, but were not given; or (f) was based wholly or partly on a mistake of law or fact; or Natural justice (g) was wrong.
+Natural justice, also referred to as 'procedural fairness' applies to any decision that can affect the rights, interests or expectations of individuals in a direct or immediate way.
 Natural justice is at law a safeguard applying to an individual whose rights or interests are being affected.
-The rules of natural justice, which have been developed to ensure that decision- making is fair and reasonable, are: avoid bias; and ive a fair beaution. give a fair hearing. act only on the basis of legically probative evidence.
-Organisational act only on the basis of logically probative evidence.
-For the purposes of this procedure, organisational support means actions such support as, but not limited to: providing moral and emotional support advising disclosers about agency resources available to handle any concerns they have as a result of making their disclosure appointing a mentor, confidante or other support officer to assist the discloser through the process referring the discloser to the agency's Employee Assistance Program or arranging for other professional counselling generating support for the discloser in their work unit where appropriate ensuring that any suspicions of victimisation or harassment are dealt with maintaining contact with the discloser negativing with the discloser and their support officer a formal and to negotiating with the discloser and their support officer a formal end to their involvement with the support program when it is agreed that they no longer need assistance.
-Proper authority A person or organisation that is authorised under the Public Interest Disclosure .
-Topor dutifority Act 2010 to receive disclosures.
+The rules of natural justice, which have been developed to ensure that decision-making is fair and reasonable, are: Organisational support For the purposes of this procedure, organisational support means actions such as, but not limited to: providing moral and emotional support advising disclosers about agency resources available to handle any concerns they have as a result of making their disclosure appointing a mentor, confidante or other support officer to assist the discloser through the process referring the discloser to the agency's Employee Assistance Program or arranging for other professional counselling with maintaining contact with the discloser negotiating with the discloser and their support officer a formal end to their involvement with the support program when it is agreed that they no longer need assistance.
+Proper authority A person or organisation that is authorised under the Public Interest Disclosure Act 2010 to receive disclosures.
 Public officer A public officer, of a public sector entity, is an employee, member or officer of the entity.
 Reasonable belief A view which is objectively fair or sensible.
-Reasonable Action taken by a manager in relation to an employee, includes any of the management action following taken by the manager- (a) a reasonable appraisal of the employee's work performance; Gottori (b) a reasonable requirement that the employee undertake counselling; 1.
-1. 1.
-1. 1.
-1. 1.
-1. 1.
-1. 1.
-1. 1.
-1
+Reasonable Action taken by a manager in relation to an employee, includes any of the management action following taken by the manager- (a) a reasonable appraisal of the employee's work performance; (b) a reasonable requirement that the employee undertake counselling;

 Procedure Reference Number: CM03.15.01PR

-Directorate: Regional Services
+Portfolio: Customer and Regional Prosperity

 Branch: Governance

-Approval Date: Review Date: File References: 14/03/004 & 04/15/004
+Approval Date: 18.1.2019 Review Date:18.1.2024 File References: 14/03/004 & 04/15/004